About Norman

 Criminal Records

 The criminal records system in Jackson County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Jackson County Sheriff's Office, local police departments, and the Indiana State Police.
 Residents can request background checks through the Indiana State Police, which provides access to statewide criminal history information.
-The Indiana Bureau of Investigation also offers resources for residents seeking detailed criminal background checks.
+The Indiana State Police also offers resources for residents seeking detailed criminal background checks.

 Economy & Demographics